robotmay/dcos-docs/1.10/tutorials/dcos-101/service-discovery.md

   redis.marathon.mesos.
 60  IN  A 10.0.0.43
   ```

-  The response tells us that the host for the `redis.marathon.mesos` is 10.0.0.43.
+  The response tells us that the host for the `redis.marathon.mesos` service is 10.0.0.43.

-  The A record only contains information about the host.
+  The A record only contains IP address information about the host.
 To connect to the service, you also need to know the port.
+In order to achieve this, Mesos-DNS also assigns a Service, or SRV, record for each Marathon app, which contains the port number.

-Use the following dig command to access the Service locator (SRV) DNS record, which also provides port information: `dig srv _redis._tcp.marathon.mesos`.
+  Use the following dig command to access the SRV record:

+  `dig srv _redis._tcp.marathon.mesos`

   The answer should look similar to this response:

   ```